Host a Meeting

 - Food: Consider a variety of local food choices served at different stations

-- Location: Location outside the event venue, tourism attraction, to be used exclusively for the social event.
+- Location: Location outside the event venue, for example a tourist attraction, to be used exclusively for this social event

 Peering Forum Cocktail

 - Time and date: Tuesday or Thursday (second or fourth day of the event), 18:30 - 21:30